craftcms/cms/docs/graphql.md

 Narrows the query results based on the users’ last names.

 ### The `tags` query
-This query is used to query for categories.
+This query is used to query for tags.

 #### The `id` argument
 Narrows the query results based on the elements’ IDs.